-Pair of two-panel folding screens with four single paintings by Kanô Eigaku, 9th leading master of the Kanô-branch in Kyôto.
-He often signed as in this example under his name Kanô Nui'nosuke Eigaku 狩野縫殿助永岳.
+A pair of two-panel folding screens with four individual paintings by Kanō Eigaku, the 9th leading master of the Kanō branch in Kyōto.
+He often signed under his name, as in this example, Kanō

-The most intriguing scene, however, is the winter panel, where a noble man on a horse and his attendant looking back to a gate through a white plain winter landscape.
-It is most likely that this painting refers to one of most renown fare-well poems in Chinese history; the "White Snow Song" (Bai xue ge 白雪歌) by Chen Shen 岑參 (715-770), telling how the Magistrate Wu returns from the Tang-dynasty border back to the capital.
+The most intriguing scene, however, is the winter panel, where a noble man on a horse and his attendant look back at a gate through a white, plain winter landscape.
+It is most likely that this painting refers to one of the most famous farewell poems in Chinese history, the "White Snow Song" (Bai xue ge 白雪歌) by Chen Shen 岑參 (715-770), which tells how Magistrate Wu returns to the capital from the Tang Dynasty border.

 In Japan, these famous men of literature and poetry came to be regarded as intellectual immortals, and from the Middle Ages to the early modern period they were popular subjects for painting in both elite and secular circles.